MaxArt2501/p-slides/readme.md

 <div p-fragment p-group="start">This will appear first too!</div>
 ```

-You can still specify a numeric index inside your group: the _first_ numeric index set in the group's fragments will be
+You can still specify a numeric index inside your group: the _first_ (as found in the markup) numeric index set in the
-used as the index of _all_ the fragments (watch out for index mismatches).
+group's fragments will be used as the index of _all_ the fragments (watch out for index mismatches).

 Alternatively, you can use the index attribute to specify the fragment's group name, separating the numeric index value
 from the group's name with a `:`: